 two diplomatic compounds in New York and Maryland in retaliation for

+Moscow directing hackers to interfere in the presidential elections.
 The announcement provoked fury in Moscow, where many officials attacked Mr Obama personally for the move.
+Dmitry Medvedev, the Russian prime minister, wrote on

-Dmitry Medvedev, the Russian prime minister, wrote on Twitter that the current administration was "ending its term in anti-Russian agony."
+Twitter that the current administration was "ending its term in

 The foreign ministry called the decision a "crushing blow to the prestige of America and its leadership."
+Maria Zakharova, a spokeswoman for the Russian foreign

-Maria Zakharova, a spokeswoman for the Russian foreign ministry wrote on Facebook: "Today America and the American people have been humiliated as their own President."
+ministry wrote on Facebook: "Today America and the American people have

+been humiliated as their own President."
 The Russian Embassy in London called it "Cold War deja vu", and said the US "wanted to destroy" ties with Moscow.

 The diplomatic officials